Last reviewed on 9 March 2021

-Even though you’ve been back at school, college or university, you might feel like the COVID-19 restrictions are still putting your life on hold.
-One area they might have affected is your love life – as if dating and relationships weren’t tricky enough, now social distancing has made them even more complicated!
+Even though you’re back at school, college or university, you might feel like the COVID-19 restrictions are still putting your life on hold.

 It’s perfectly natural to feel this way when you can’t see someone who you is important to you.
 Stay in touch by phone, text and online and be open about how you’re feeling – they probably feel the same way too.
 Find some activities that you can do together remotely, like watching TV with your friends on Teleparty or challenging each other on Xbox.
 It’s also a good idea to find other things to focus on, like exercising regularly or learning a new skill.